 Before you can ground a turntable without ground wire, assemble the suitable materials.
 Here’s a list of materials you’ll need:

-- Grounding terminal attached to the amplifier
+- The grounding terminal attached to the amplifier

 - Needle nose pliers